qdcmedia123/fbi-wanted-ws/README.md

 ## 1.2 Docker file is added to its services

 ## 1.3 Kubernetes
-  - Deployment file has been added to infra/k8s directory
+Deployment file has been added to infra/k8s directory

 ## 1.4 Automation of local develpment workflow
-  - when we run skaffold dev then if we change any thing in our local machine file then It builds, pushs to docker hub and push to kubernets cluster too
+ when we run skaffold dev then if we change any thing in our local machine file then It builds, pushs to docker hub and push to kubernets cluster too

 ## Installation
- ### for the minikube need to enable ingress If we are in local environment, Clouds have their own deployment configuration file available for ingress inginx
+ ### For minikube need to enable ingress If we are in local environment, Clouds have their own deployment configuration file available for ingress inginx
  ``` bash
  minikube addons enable ingress